andreikop/qutepart/README.md

 For other OSes - see instructions on pcre website

 #### 2. Install Python development files
-On Debian, Ubuntu and other Linuxes install package `python-dev`, on other systems - see Python website
+On Debian, Ubuntu and other Linuxes install package `python3-dev`, on other systems - see Python website

 #### 3. Install C compiler
 It will probably be gcc